iv461/ros_dynamic_topic_synchronizer/README.md

 # Example

 In [examples/], there is a simple talker-listener example that synchronizes three different topics.
-It demonstrates the approximate time-stamp matching as well as the time-out behavior where after a topic "times out" (i.e. if a sensor dies), the node still receives the synchronized set of the remaining sensors.
+It demonstrates the approximate time-stamp matching as well as the time-out behavior.
+After a topic "times out" (for example due to sensor malfunction), we still receive the synchronized messages of the remaining sensors.

 After building the package, just start the listener by